h1n054ur/BHDUP/README.md

       rm -r *.files tmp mediainfo.txt *.torrent

-- Only works for UHD Remux, BD Remux, DVD Remux, 2160p, 1080p and 720p, Might include missing categories later.
+- Only works with UHD Remux, BD Remux, DVD Remux, 2160p, 1080p and 720p, Might include missing categories later.

 - Assumes all directories are named correctly and media files are one directory deep.